HelloSilicat/MachineLearningCoursera/README.md

 # MachineLearningCoursera

-## This repository is all Code-HomeWork in Cousera Lesson *Machine Learing*.
+This repository is all my Code-HomeWork in Cousera Lesson *Machine Learing*.
 Octave/Matlab Code Language.